itod/threadutils/README.md

 ##Bounded Buffer

 Bounded buffers allow you to pass a given number of buffered objects across one or more threads in FIFO order.
-Additionally, bounded buffers ensure that a "giver" thread will block when attempting to "give" to the buffer while full, and a "taker" thread will block while attempting to "take" from the buffer while empty.
+Additionally, bounded buffers ensure that a *giver* thread will block when attempting to *give* to the buffer while full, and a *taker* thread will block while attempting to *take* from the buffer while empty.

 ####Create